Repeat Customers & The 1x Buyer Problem

 Finally… Some Customers, are Already “Lost”

-There is a portion of your one-time buyers that stopped buying from your brand (or at least from you) long ago relative to those who bought a second time.
-These individuals have the lowest probability of buying again.
-They should be the target of “reactivation campaigns” –or for the population that is exceptionally far from their first purchase, you can treat them as “new” prospects.
+Given there is a portion of your one-time buyers that stopped buying long ago –relative to those who bought a second time –these individuals have the lowest probability of repeat purchase.
+Target them exclusively with infrequent “reactivation campaigns” –or for the population that is exceptionally far from their first purchase, you can treat them as “new” prospects.
 This is best if done rigorously, and on a well timed cadence unique to your customer base.

 By personalizing a reactivation offer based on what we know of this one-time buyer, it increases the likelihood of obtaining a second purchase.
 If the data shows that the customer has a high potential value, we would be foolish not to try and engage them.
 Systematic testing of reactivation offers by segments provides retailers with the best opportunity to increase purchases from one-time buyers.

 Increasing customer retention rates is one of the most significant opportunities that retailers have to improve profitability, according to many published studies.
 Thus, the one-time buyer problem is one worth solving.

 For more information on how you can solve your one-time buyer opportunity, download our full white paper, “Solving the One-Time Buyer Problem” by filling out the form below.